-CUHK LAW is proud of its mooting teams’ success in local, regional and international mooting competitions in 2019-20:
+CUHK LAW is proud of its mooting teams’ success in recent local, regional and international mooting competitions:

 The course explores the manner in which the history of empire has shaped both national and international legal orders.
 It aims to explore the tensions inherent in the concept by examining the history and evolution of public order governance in the British Empire.
 The course will examine the ideologies that underpinned approaches to public order governance, considering (elite) attitudes towards the masses of the people and the challenges of governance both at home and in the colonies.
 The next portion of the class explores ‘everyday’ forms of public order governance, including informal and state violence, the evolution of the police, and the ways in which law evolved in order to ensure wealth generation.
 Following these examinations, the course turns to consider more exceptional modes of public order governance, including the policing of protests, the imposition of emergency and martial law, the development of intelligence services and counterinsurgency policy.
 The course concludes with some reflections on the rule of law in the colonial context more broadly, as well as with an examination of some of the ongoing resonances of colonial legality in the contemporary period.